ibot-geoecology/myClim/Reference_Manual_microclim.md

 ## Description

-Function create aggregated data in format for calculation.
+Function prepares data for calculation and optionally aggregates data into user specified steps.
 If fun is NULL and period is NULL, than function only convert source data to format for calculation.